 The balance of the horse’s racing career was rather ordinary.
 As a four-year-old, he was again brought across the water as part of the Greenwood team, for a crack at the A.J.C.
 Metropolitan, but although starting an 8/1 second favourite, he finished down the course in the race won by Speciality.
 In twelve appearances that season, Cupidon only managed to win one race, a minor handicap at Canterbury.
 After similarly inconspicuous exhibitions the following year, George Greenwood belatedly accepted Mason’s advice and sold the horse.
 Cupidon ended his days in New Zealand mixing his racing between the fences and the flat at country courses such as Otautau, Wyndham and Southland.
 Perhaps the distinguishing feature of his twilight years came at the Birchwood Hunt Club’s October meeting in 1928 when the old fellow enjoyed the distinction of winning both the Hunters’ Hurdle and the Hunters’ Flat Handicap on the same card.

 Cupidon was the last A.J.C.
 Derby winner to be either owned by George Greenwood or trained by Dick Mason and while the team continued to bring horses to Australia for another decade or more, neither man was to again experience a big race triumph at Randwick.
-By a curious coincidence both owner and trainer died in 1932, within a few months of each another, and in Mason’s case, only eight days after their great champion Gloaming also slipped his bridle in May of that year.
+By a curious coincidence, both owner and trainer died in 1932, within a few months of each another, and in Mason’s case, only eight days after their great champion Gloaming also slipped his bridle in May of that year.
 All told, Mason won about £200,000 in racing stakes for George Greenwood including eleven Derbies in Australia and New Zealand.
+From the moment that he won his first title as New Zealand’s leading owner in 1910-11, he headed the list another three times, the last occasion in 1921-22 when he won £15,150 in stakes.
 Greenwood’s estate was valued for probate at approximately £750,000 (excluding property in England worth another £63,000) and provided for all his racing and stud horses to be sold.
 Teviotdale Station went in trust to his son for life.
 Mason died at his home at Yaldhurst; at the time of his death, he was credited with having trained the winners of thirty Derbies in all, on both sides of the Tasman.